huayuenh/extract/portieris-setup.md

 generate new certificates, it could be possible for an attacker to spoof Portieris in your cluster.

 For uninstalling Portieris and further details.
-Refer to the Protieris readme.
+Refer to the Portieris readme.
 <https://github.com/IBM/portieris/blob/master/README.md>

 ### Provisioning the Secrets Key